tannerrj/crossfire-devel-vm/README.md

 VirtualBox is licensed under the `GNU General Public License, version 3`, <https://www.virtualbox.org/wiki/GPLv3>.

-Crossfire and it's related code base is released using `GNU General Public License version 2.0 (GPLv2)` license.
+Crossfire and it's related code base is released using `GNU General Public License version 2.0 (GPLv2)` license, <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>.

 If a license is required for the creation and release of the VM, then I am choosing to use `MIT license` - <https://opensource.org/license/mit> or included as the `LICENSE` file in this project.